2nd Oath Keepers Jan. 6 sedition trial to get underway - NewsBreak

 2nd Oath Keepers Jan.
 6 sedition trial to get underway

-WASHINGTON — (AP) — After securing seditious conspiracy convictions against two leaders of the Oath Keepers, the Justice Department will begin Monday to try to make its Capitol riot case against four others affiliated with the far-right extremist group.
+After securing seditious conspiracy convictions against two leaders of the Oath Keepers , the Justice Department will begin Monday to try to make its Capitol riot case against four others affiliated with the far-right extremist group.

 The defendants facing jurors in the latest trial are Joseph Hackett, of Sarasota, Florida; Roberto Minuta of Prosper, Texas; David Moerschel of Punta Gorda, Florida; and Edward Vallejo of Phoenix.
 They are charged with several other felonies in addition to seditious conspiracy.